jasperslits/haithowifi/README.md

 * CO2 sensors for supported remotes
 * WPU like pump percentage, boiler temp, from / to source temps etc

-It creates the commony used sensors and uses a predefined MQTT state topic to distinct the devies.
+It creates the commony used sensors and uses a predefined MQTT state topic to distinct the devices.

+This custom integration should become obsolete once full auto-discovery has the same capabilities.

 ### What works / should work
 1. Create WPU sensors
 2. Create NONCVE sensors
 3. Create up to two Remotes (CO2 sensors)
-4. Autotemp config flow (but doesnt create sensors yet)
+4. Autotemp config flow for up to 8 rooms

 Overall: translations are available in English for now.
 NL to follow

 ## How to install
+1. In the Add-On from Arjen: Update the add-on MQTT configuration to use ithohru for NON-CVE, ithowpu for Heatpump/WPU and ithotemp for Autotemp.
-1. Create /usr/share/hassio/homeassistant/custom_components/itho
+2. On the system running Home Assistant: Create /usr/share/hassio/homeassistant/custom_components/itho
-2. Git clone or download / extract the content of this repo to that folder
+3. Git clone or download / extract the content of this repo to that folder
-3. Restart Home Assistant
+4. Restart Home Assistant
-4. Go to Integrations
+5. Go to Integrations
-5. Add Itho integration
+6. Add Itho integration
+7. Enable the devices you want to configure

 ### Screenshots
 1. Add integration